DC-055/Daniel-Portfolio/Store_Management/readme.md

 ## Notes

+In order to run this project, first please run "DC_creation_query.sql" (i've used pgAdmin 4) file and then the project file itself (i've used Eclipse WorkSpace).
 This project was created for academic purposes as part of a database systems course.
 The focus is on correct data modeling, integrity, and structured system design rather than UI or production deployment.